 For more tools, check out our collection of 50+ noteworthy WordPress blogs.

-We tried to keep this list quite short and to-the-point in an effort to not bewilder you even more!
-Got any question?
+We tried to keep this WordPress resources list quite short and to-the-point in an effort to not bewilder you even more!
+Got any questions?
 Don’t hesitate to leave a comment.